cda-tum/mqt-qecc/docs/source/AnalogInfo.rst

 ++++++++++++

-The used BP+OSD implementation, as well as our implementation of the soft-syndrome minimum-sum decoder are provided in the ldpc2 package a preliminary beta version of which is available on Github :cite:labelpar:`roffe2023ldpc`.
+The used BP+OSD implementation, as well as our implementation of the soft-syndrome minimum-sum decoder are provided in the ldpc2 package a preliminary beta version of which is available on github :cite:labelpar:`roffe2023ldpc`.